Mexican-Spanish phrases | Most common phrases for everyday life

 English Mexican Spanish IPA

 Thanks, I’m fine.
-How are you doing?
-Gracias, estoy bien. ¿Cómo estás? [ˈɡɾa.sjas esˈtoj ˈbjen | ˈko.mo esˈtas]
+How are you doing? in Mexican Gracias, estoy bien. ¿Cómo estás? [ˈɡɾa.sjas esˈtoj ˈbjen | ˈko.mo esˈtas]

 Free book: ‘How to learn any language in just 7 weeks’